Mircea-s-classes/ai-hardware-project-proposal-ece4380group-project/README.md

 ## 🗂 Folder Structure
 - `docs/` – project proposal and documentation
 - `presentations/` – midterm and final presentation slides
-- `report/` – final written report (IEEE LaTeX and DOCX versions included)
+- `ProjectDemo/` – video demonstration of project
 - `src/` – source code for software, hardware, and experiments
 - `data/` – datasets or pointers to data used